ribeirompl/144_blocks/README.md

 ![Settings file](help_images/settings_file.png?raw=true "Settings file")

+You can add multiple .mp3 or .wav files into the `tunes/` folder, which will play a random tune, every 10 minutes, when a block is completed.

+## Future Plans
+* GUI interface for editing settings file
+* Windows support
+* Better GUI scaling (scrollbar)

 ## Dependencies
 Currently, only linux operating systems are supported.
 ```
 Python >= 3.7
 Tkinter >= 8.6
 Pillow >= 6.0.0

+ffmpeg >= 3.4.6
 ```

 ## Installation